turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 end
 ```

-### Independent Practice
+### Partner Practice

-**TRY IT**: With your pair, give your Person class some attributes that are set using arguments to initialize and some attributes that have default values.
-Make some instances of your Person class.
+With your pair, give your Person class some attributes that are set using arguments to initialize and some attributes that have default values.
+Make some instances of your Person class, and run you runner file.

 ## Accessing Attributes